 Instructions

-- In a large slow cooker, combine the cream cheese, shredded cheddar cheese, sour cream, hot sauce, salsa, garlic powder and shredded cooked chicken.
-Stir to combine then cover the slow cooker and set it to LOW for 2 hours.
+- In a large bowl, stir together the cream cheese, shredded cheddar cheese, sour cream, hot sauce, salsa, garlic powder and shredded cooked chicken.

 - Stir the dip and switch the slow cooker to WARM.
 Top with crumbled blue cheese and sliced scallions then serve with tortilla chips, celery sticks or sliced cucumbers.